 Hosted at O Foundation (OFDN), the group meets online on a regular basis.
 Discussion summaries are documented and are published to help guide key stakeholders to make informed decision.

-The members are selected on a periodic basis based on an open call and the first meeting is expected to be conducted on Aug.
+The members are selected on a periodic basis based on an open call and the first meeting was conducted on Aug.
 9, 2019 to celebrate the International Day of the World’s Indigenous Peoples.

 Vital issues that are a hindrance to digital activism in marginalized languages (indigenous, endangered and other underrepresented languages), and other major marginalized issues